robinyUArizona/AML-Fraud-Detection/README.md

 	- **connect** to EC2 instance
 		- Description: About the deployment
 		1. Build docker image of the source code
-		2. Push your docker image to ECR
+		2. Push  docker image to ECR
-		3. Launch Your EC2
+		3. Launch EC2
-		4. Pull Your image from ECR in EC2
+		4. Pull  image from ECR in EC2

 	- Lauch your docker image in EC2
 		- Docker setup in EC2